bilal-fazlani/commanddotnet/README.md

 Use "dotnet example.dll [command] --help" for more information about a command.
 ```

-Command line conventions are different from C# convetions and the usual pascal casing of method names or camel casing of parameter names may not be suitable for command line arguments.
+Command line conventions are different from C# convetions and the usual pascal casing of method names or camel casing of argument names may not be suitable for command line arguments.

 You can continue to develop you classes and method in normal C# conventions and tell library to tranform them into the desired casing.